sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 **Note:** the iGov profile for OAuth 2.0 utilizes a slightly different segregation of applications into the following types: *Full Clients* and *Native Clients* act on behalf of a Resource Owner and *Direct Access Clients* act on behalf of themselves (e.g. those Clients that facilitate bulk transfers). *Direct Access Clients* are out of scope for this profile; *Full Clients* and *Native Clients* are treated as *Web applications* and *Native applications* respectively.

 ### Web Applications
-*Web applications* are applications that run on a web server.
+*Web applications* are applications that run on a web server and are consumed through the User-Agent ("browser") by the User.
 Web applications are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. Client credentials and tokens) and are therefore considered *confidential* Clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).

 ### Browser-based Applications
 *Browser-based applications* are applications that are dynamically downloaded and executed in a web browser that are also sometimes referred to as *user-agent-based applications* or *single-page applications*.
 Browser-based applications are not capable of maintaining the confidentiality of secrets and therefore vulnerable to several types of attacks, including XSS, CSRF and OAuth token theft.
 Browser-based applications are considered *public* Clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).

-In Use Cases that involve Browser-based applications, OpenID Providers and OpenID Clients
-MUST follow the best practices as specified in
+In Use Cases that involve Browser-based applications, OpenID Providers and OpenID Clients MUST follow the best practices as specified in
 [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps)
 as well as the following: